What is vision impairment?

 Getting a diagnosis is the first step to the right intervention.

 If you’re worried about your child’s vision, you might want to see a GP or paediatrician to get your child’s eyes checked.
-Your GP or paediatrician can send you on to a children’s eye specialist – a paediatric ophthalmologist.
-The ophthalmologist will be able to examine your child and do tests to work out what the problem is.
+Your GP or paediatrician can send you to a children’s eye specialist – a paediatric ophthalmologist.
+The ophthalmologist will examine your child and do tests to work out what the problem is.